Yakhouba Diawara

 Yakhouba Diawara (born August 29, 1982) is a French former professional basketball player.
-He played college basketball at Southern Idaho and Pepperdine.
+He played college basketball in the United States for the Pepperdine Waves.

 Early career

 Diawara started his career with French team JDA Dijon, and after his first season in the European League, Diawara decided to attend college in the United States.
 He first attended junior college at Southern Idaho, playing 63 games and averaging 12.1 points, 6.8 rebounds, 1.0 assists and 24.1 minutes while shooting 54.2 percent from the floor, 31.8 percent from three-point range and 58.6 percent from the free throw line.
-After two years, he transferred to Pepperdine where he averaged 15.5 points, 6.0 rebounds, 1.0 assists and 32.5 minutes while shooting 45.6 percent from the floor, 34.3 percent from three-point range and 65 percent from the free throw line earning First Team All-West Coast Conference honors as a junior.
+After two years, he transferred to Pepperdine University, where he averaged 15.5 points, 6.0 rebounds, 1.0 assists and 32.5 minutes for the Waves, while shooting 45.6 percent from the floor, 34.3 percent from three-point range and 65 percent from the free throw line earning first-team All-West Coast Conference honors as a junior.

 Professional career

 Diawara went undrafted after graduating from Pepperdine and signed with Dijon again.
 In February 2006, he moved to Italian team Climamio Bologna.
-He was signed by the Denver Nuggets on July 26, 2006.
-He signed with the Miami Heat on August 7, 2008.
+He was signed by the Denver Nuggets on 26 July 2006.
+He signed with the Miami Heat on 7 August 2008.

-On July 24, 2010, Diawara signed with Enel Brindisi in Italy.
+On 24 July 2010 Diawara signed with Enel Brindisi in Italy.
 For the 2011–12 season, he signed a one-year deal with Pallacanestro Varese.
-On July 21, 2012, he signed with another Italian team, Umana Reyer Venezia.
-He left Venezia on July 16, 2013.
-In September 2013, he signed a one-year deal with BCM Gravelines, however, he parted ways with them on March 10, 2014.
-On August 21, 2014, he returned to Cimberio Varese for the 2014–15 season.
+On 21 July 2012 he signed with another Italian team, Umana Reyer Venezia.
+He left Venezia on 16 July 2013.
+In September 2013, he signed a one-year deal with BCM Gravelines, however, he parted ways with them on 10 March 2014.
+On 21 August 2014 he returned to Cimberio Varese for the 2014–15 season.

-On September 28, 2015, Diawara signed with the Memphis Grizzlies, returning to the NBA for the first time since 2010.
-However, he was waived on October 24 after appearing in six preseason games.
-On November 2, he signed with Limoges for the rest of the 2015–16 season.
+On 28 September 2015 Diawara signed with the Memphis Grizzlies, returning to the NBA for the first time since 2010.
+However, he was waived on 24 October after appearing in six preseason games.
+On 2 November he signed with Limoges for the rest of the 2015–16 season.

-On January 16, 2017, Diawara signed with Italian club Juvecaserta Basket for the rest of the 2016–17 LBA season.
+On 16 January 2017 Diawara signed with Italian club Juvecaserta Basket for the rest of the 2016–17 LBA season.

-On December 17, 2017, Diawara signed a one-week tryout contract with Italian club Pistoia Basket 2000.
+On 17 December 2017 Diawara signed a one-week tryout contract with Italian club Pistoia Basket 2000.
 Four days later Pistoia announced that Diawara has passed the tryout period with the team and signed a deal for the rest of the 2017–18 LBA season.

 Personal life

-Diawara is the youngest of Bintou and Ansoumane Diawara’s four children, having two sisters (Kankou and Fatoumata) and one brother (Sourakhata).
+Diawara is the youngest of Bintou and Ansoumane Diawara's four children, having two sisters (Kankou and Fatoumata) and one brother (Sourakhata).
 He is fluent in French, Wolof, English, and Italian.